wu-json/m1-finance-grafana/README.md

 task parse-dividends
 ```

 From there, you should see that the Postgres database contains your dividend data.
+You should now be able to visualize the data at the Grafana server hosted on `http://localhost:3000` (username is `user` and password is `pass` as configured in the `docker-compose.yaml`).
+The Postgres data-source and dividend dashboard should already be available as soon as you log in, as both of them are pre-provisioned.

 ## Generating Migrations